HelikarLab/CancerDiscover/README.md

 ```
 curl -L http://xrl.us/installperlnix | bash
 ```
-## Hardware Requirements:
+## Hardware Requirements

 You will need a computer with at least 230 MB of memory to store the **CancerDiscover** pipeline.

-## System Requirements:
+## System Requirements

 You will need current or very recent generations of your operating system:
 Linux, Unix, or MacOS.

-## Downloading **CancerDiscover**:
+## Downloading **CancerDiscover**

-From your web browser, go to the GitHub website link (https://github.com/HelikarLab/CancerDiscover).
+From your web browser, go to the GitHub website [link](https://github.com/HelikarLab/CancerDiscover).
 It is important to note that you may have to install other unix commands such as the command **source** and the larger software package `Perl`.
 Both are necessary for the pipeline to function.

 ## Directory Structure of the Pipeline: